vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 ssh-keygen -t rsa -C "vg@work.com" -f "id_work_user"
 ```

-Set the passphrase so even if you loose the device, the keys cannot be abused for any access, let's use RSA and avoid using DSA based algorithms (blog post coming soon).
+Set the passphrase, so the keys are secure even if you loose device.
+Also let's use RSA and avoid using DSA based algorithms (blog post coming soon on that).
 There are 2 files generated `id_work_user` and `id_work_user.pub` at the location `~/.ssh`.

 Let's dissect the above command.

-`-t` option to specify the encryption algorithm, else DSA is used.
-I will write more about why DSA(default) is not a great option for ssh and the issues using that even with password enabled ssh keys
+`-t` option to specify the encryption algorithm, default is DSA.
+I will write more about how DSA can be brute forced even with password enabled ssh keys

 `-C` comment that will help us associate the key with its purpose, we will see the command later

 `-f` file name to use for saving

-Run the above command one time more for the other accounts and we are done with this step
+Run the above command for the other git accounts too

 ```shell
 ssh-keygen -t rsa -C "vinayakg@personal.com" -f "id_my_user"
 ```

-All the generated keys are located at `~/.ssh` and we have 2 private keys (no extn) and 2 public keys (`.pub`)
+All the generated keys will be at `~/.ssh` and we have 2 private keys (no extn) and 2 public keys (`.pub`)

 #### Let your provider know these keys